Having trouble removing one or many ticks from your dog? Here are some common home remedies to terminate and/or prevent these pests.

-Neem oil- Add a few drops and a cup of water in a spray bottle then shake well.
+Neem Oil – Add a few drops and a cup of water in a spray bottle then shake well.
 Then immediately spray if on your dog allowing it to dry.
-You can do this once or twice each day, but make sure to bathe your dog as soon as it dries.
+You can do this once or twice each day, but make sure to bath your dog as soon as it dries.

-Tea Tree Oil – Put a couple drops in your dog’s shampoo and wash 2-3 times each week.
-You can also add two or three drops to a spray bottle with a water and apply it weekly 2-3 times.
+Tea Tree Oil – Put a couple of drops in your dog’s shampoo and wash 2-3 times each week.
+You can also add two or three drops to a spray bottle with a water and apply it 2-3 times weekly.

-Apple Cider Vinegar – To makes an apple vinegar spray pour one cup of the apple cider vinegar into a bowl and then add four ounces of warm water.
-Then stir in half a teaspoon of baking soda and salt.
+Apple Cider Vinegar – To make an apple cider vinegar spray, pour one cup of the apple cider vinegar into a bowl and then add four ounces of warm water.
+Stir in half a teaspoon of baking soda and salt.
 Pour into a bowl and shake well.

-Didn’t turn out to be a tick?
-There’s no harm in trying these 5 natural tick repellents and how to remove the ticks from your dog.
+There’s no harm in trying these 5 natural tick repellents and methods to remove the ticks from your dog.

-Vegetable oil- Combine two drops of vegetable oil, 10 drops of peppermint essential oils and1 teaspoon of dishwashing liquid.
+Vegetable Oil – Combine two drops of vegetable oil, 10 drops of peppermint essential oil and 1 teaspoon of dishwashing liquid.
 Make sure to mix well and then apply to your pet once a week.

-Garlic – Add ⅛ of a teaspoon of garlic to your dog’s food and this should do act as a natural repellent to ticks.
-However, make sure not to give them too much because this can be harmful to your pet.
+Garlic – Add ⅛ of a teaspoon of garlic to your dog’s food and this should act as a natural repellent for ticks.
+However, make sure not to give them too much because this can be somewhat harmful to your pet.

 Baking Soda – Mix together half a tablespoon of baking soda and salt.
-Then combine with 4 ounces of apple cider vinegar and pour it in a spray bottle to spray directly on your pet.
+Then combine this with 4 ounces of apple cider vinegar and pour it in a spray bottle to spray directly on your pet.

-Make sure that you take care of the tick within 24-36 hours after the bight occurred and use tweezers when doing so.
+Make sure that you take care of the tick within 24-36 hours after the bite occurred and use tweezers when doing so.
 When removing the tick try to get the tweezers as close as you can to the skin, enclosing the head around the tweezers.
-Then slowly pull, upward away from the skin and dispose of the tick in either an alcohol solution or flushing it down the toilet.
-After the tick is away, clean your hands and the bite thoroughly with water, soap or iodine and rubbing alcohol.
+Then slowly pull upward, away from the skin, and dispose of the tick in either an alcohol solution or by flushing it down the toilet.
+After the tick is gone, clean your hands and the bite thoroughly with water, soap or iodine, and rubbing alcohol.